Last updated January 25, 2023

 For meals, we collectively sat in a large dining hall with individual service.
-I’m a picky eater, so I was a bit concerned about what they would have for me at their noon lunches and evening dinners.
+I’ll be the first to admit, I am a picky eater.
+So, I was a bit concerned about what they would have for me at their noon lunches and evening dinners.

-Just like the wellness agenda was personalized, the chefs at YO1 had no problem accommodating, offering double orders of steamed vegetables and soups.
+Just like the wellness agenda was personalized, the chefs at YO1 had no problem accommodating.
+I was offered double orders of steamed vegetables and soups.